-^{6.} In addition, 64.7% stated that Japan would pose a military threat in the future.
+$^{^6\,}$ In addition, 64.7% stated that Japan would pose a military threat in the future.
 Survey conducted Aug.
-30-Sept.
-1, 2013.
+30 - Sept.
+1, 2013

-Koreans support the idea of cooperation with China on these issues.
+Furthermore, China has approached Korea about working together to address shared historical grievances with Japan.
+This is a smart move by China as many Koreans support the idea of cooperation with China on these issues.
 This could be damaging for the United States.
 China would be perceived as sharing historical scars with Korea, while the United States would be perceived to be insensitive to the issues, and thus siding with Japan.
+In Korea, there is already speculation about President Obama's Asia trip in April and the possible exclusion of Korea despite Japan being on the list.
 This is a moment for a sensible diplomatic gesture from the United States.

+VII.
 Conclusion

 Following the Yasukuni visit, some may have expected that the Park administration's position to harden with regard to the required steps before a summit could take place.
 That is not the case.
 Instead, President Park has moderated her position stating that if Mr. Abe affirms that his administration recognizes the Kono and Murayama statements, steps could then follow to improve the relationship.
 This offers a new hope for a thaw in Korea-Japan relations.
 That the opportunity will be taken advantage of is far from certain.
-Should Prime Minister Abe decide to send a member of his cabinet to the February 22 Takeshima Day events-or even worse, attend the event himself- Seoul will be unable to pursue improved relations due to public backlash.
+Should Prime Minister Abe decide to send a member of his cabinet to the February 22 Takeshima Day events-or even worse, attend the event himself-Seoul will be unable to pursue improved relations due to public backlash.

 Even if issues related to Dokdo can be side-stepped without attracting inflammatory headlines, the release of revised history textbooks in March could also serve to further delay efforts to move the relationship in a positive direction.
 Mr. Abe and his administration should take this into consideration.
-If Japan can avoid stirring controversy on these issues-as well as having his political allies abstain from controversial comments on comfort women-polling data suggests that the Korean public is ready to support improved Korea-Japan relations.
+If Japan can avoid stirring controversy on these issues-as well as having his political allies abstain from controversial comments on comfort women-polling data suggests that the Korean public is ready to support a thaw in Korea-Japan relations.
 While attitudes toward Abe are likely intractable, attitudes toward Japan itself are not.
 With the right political atmosphere, a more positive attitude toward Japan can be quickly established among the Korean public.

 The role of the Unites States, and its perceived lack of action, is gaining increased attention in South Korea.
-There are growing calls for it to clearly express its disapproval of Japan's treatment of Dokdo, sex slaves, and the whitewashing of history.
+There are increasing calls for it to clearly express its disapproval of Japan's treatment of Dokdo, sex slaves, and the whitewashing of history.
 Its failure to do so may begin to undermine support for the Korea-U.S. alliance and contribute to increased perceptions that the Korea-U.S. relationship is one of competition rather than one of cooperation.